npbauman/QIS-Highlights/Readme.md

 **Approach and Results:** The Quantum Phase Estimator (QPE) has been generalized to evaluate spectral functions of correlated systems.
 Quantum simulations were perfromed for the XPS spectra of water molecule.

 **Significance and Impact:** Our findings demonstrate that the approximate QPE-derived spectral function can reproduce all features of the exact spectral function in the analyzed XPS binding energies energy window, including both main and satellite peaks.
-The proposed formalism provides a platform for parallel simulations of photoelectron spectra in various energy regimes.
+The proposed formalism provides a platform for parallel/distributed quantum simulations of photoelectron spectra in various energy regimes.

 ## Generator Coordinate Inspired Method for quantum computers